szabgab/slides/git-intro/intro.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-**This will create a directory called .git and put some files there**
+**This will create a directory called .git and put some files there.**

 ## Create first file
 {id: create-first-file}